 - Select Troubleshoot from the left pane.

-- For keyboard not working after update problem, select Keyboard from the troubleshooter list.
+- For the keyboard not working after the update problem, select Keyboard from the troubleshooter list.

-- For mouse not working after update problem, select hardware and devices.
+- For the mouse not working after the update problem, select Hardware and Devices.

 - Click on Run the troubleshooter.